 - Within a Few Days – For most people, sensitivity subsides completely within 48 hours as the tubules seal up again.

-- For Those with Naturally Sensitive Teeth – If your teeth are already prone to sensitivity, it may take a little longer, but it’s still temporary
+- For Those with Naturally Sensitive Teeth – If your teeth are already prone to sensitivity, it may take a little longer, but it’s still temporary.

 How to Minimise Sensitivity After Whitening